BusayoDee/LITA_Class_Documentation/README.md

 ![Sub1](https://github.com/user-attachments/assets/8a5a99ce-dc87-415d-96d2-a8a7f4584d98)

-- The total count of BASIC Subscribers is 37500 and it has more ACTIVE Subscribers than canceled
+- The total count of BASIC Subscribers is 37500 and it has a total 26,250 ACTIVE Subscription and 11,250 CANCELED Subscription